Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Minimal Lifting

 \section{Minimal Lifting}

 \begin{defin}[Lifting] The \emph{lifting number}, or \emph{lifting}, of a frugal splitting operator $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ over $\ops_n^F$ is the number $d \in \N_+$. \end{defin} The lifting number represents how much memory, proportional to the problem variable in \cref{eq:prob}, is needed to store data between iterations in a fixed point iteration of the splitting operator.
-For instance, if $\Hprim = \R^N$ and we are trying to find a zero associated with $A\in\ops_n^F$ with a frugal splitting operator with lifting number $3$, i.e., $T_{(\cdot)}\colon \Hprim^{3} \to \Hprim^{3}$, we need to be able to store a variable in $\R^{3N}$ between iterations\footnote{ It is possible for the internal operations needed to evaluate the splitting operator itself to require additional memory.
-However, since this is highly problem and implementation dependent, we do not consider this. }.
-For this reason, we are interested in finding lower bounds for the lifting number and frugal splitting operators that attain these bounds. \begin{defin}[Minimal Lifting] A frugal splitting operator $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ over $\ops_n^F$ has \emph{minimal lifting} if $d \leq d'$ for all frugal splitting operators $T'_{(\cdot)}\colon\Hprim^{d'}\to\Hprim^{d'}$ over $\ops_n^F$.
-Furthermore, we say that $d$ is the \emph{minimal lifting} over $\ops_n^F$. \end{defin} The equivalent representation of a frugal splitting operator in \cref{thm:iff-representation} is useful when it comes to examining this minimal lifting.
-In fact, a lower bound on the lifting number is directly given by \cref{cor:factor-rep}. \begin{cor} Let $(p,M,N,U,V)$ be a representation of a frugal splitting operator $T_{(\cdot)} \colon \Hprim^d \to \Hprim^d$ over $\ops_n^F$ that satisfies \cref{thm:iff-representation}, then \begin{enum_roman} \item $d \geq \rank U \geq \rank N \geq \rank M$, \item $d \geq \rank U \geq \rank V \geq \rank M$. \end{enum_roman}
+For instance, if $\Hprim = \R^N$ and we are trying to find a zero associated with $A\in\ops_n^F$ with a frugal splitting operator with lifting number $3$, i.e., $T_{(\cdot)}\colon \Hprim^{3} \to \Hprim^{3}$, we need to store a variable in $\R^{3N}$ between iterations \ifdefined\shortversion {}. \else \footnote{ It is possible for the internal operations needed to evaluate the splitting operator itself to require additional memory.
+However, since this is highly problem and implementation dependent, we do not consider this. }. \fi We are interested in finding lower bounds for the lifting number as well as frugal splitting operators that attain these bounds. \begin{defin}[Minimal Lifting] A frugal splitting operator $T_{(\cdot)}\colon \Hprim^d \to \Hprim^d$ over $\ops_n^F$ has \emph{minimal lifting} if $d \leq d'$ for all frugal splitting operators $T'_{(\cdot)}\colon\Hprim^{d'}\to\Hprim^{d'}$ over $\ops_n^F$.
+Furthermore, we say that $d$ is the \emph{minimal lifting} over $\ops_n^F$. \end{defin} The equivalent representation of a frugal splitting operator in \cref{thm:iff-representation} is useful when it comes to examining minimal lifting.
+In fact, a lower bound on the lifting number is directly given by \cref{cor:factor-rep} as shown next. \begin{cor} Let $(p,M,N,U,V)$ be a representation of a frugal splitting operator $T_{(\cdot)} \colon \Hprim^d \to \Hprim^d$ over $\ops_n^F$ that satisfies \cref{thm:iff-representation}.
+Then \begin{enum_roman} \item $d \geq \rank U \geq \rank N \geq \rank M$, \item $d \geq \rank U \geq \rank V \geq \rank M$. \end{enum_roman}